When Baby Comes Home - an informative antenatal session for parents

 - Where to find good support

-If you aren't in Brisbane, Renee has videoed When Baby Comes Home, and it is available in the PIPPS resources for parents.
+You can also access this resource at anytime; Renee has videoed When Baby Comes Home, and it is available in the PIPPS resources for parents.

 Skype or clinic antenatal appointment